 Who am I?
 My online persona is ‘weenie’, I’m 40-something, unmarried with no dependants and I live in Manchester, UK.
 My interests include keeping fit, football, reading fiction, gigs/festivals, home brewing beer and TV shows like ‘Game of Thrones’ and ‘The Walking Dead’.

-I’m on a fairly modest salary which falls between the national average of £26,500 and the limit for the lower tax band, ie £42,525.
-I will add that I earn by far the lowest wage in my family.
+When I was working, I was on a fairly modest salary which fell between the national average of £26,500 and the limit for the lower tax band, ie £43,000.

 Currently, my only real debt is my mortgage.